AndreiChertkov/teneva/workflow.md

 > Note that the same tag names should be used in the `changelog.md`.

-## How to add tests
+## How to add new tests for function

 1. Check that you are on the `dev` branch as `git branch -a`;

 2. Select the function `MODULE.FUNCTION` from `teneva`;

-3. Optionally update the style of the function's code;
+3. Check or (optionally) update the style of the function's code;

-4. Optionally update the function's demo and rerun the demo jupyter;
+4. Check or (optionally) update the function's demo and rerun the demo jupyter;

 5. Update the docs as `clear && python doc/build.py`;